mfkasim1/mfkasim1.github.io/_posts/2020-03-26-COVID19-testing-province.markdown

 where \\(kappa\\) is the exponential factor, \\(\tau\_d\\) is the mean onset-to-death period, and \\(eta\_{CFR}\\) is the adjusted CFR for Indonesia.
-Following this equation, it means there might already be **422 cases in the day the first mortality was recorded**.
+Following this equation, it means there might already be **422 cases on the day the first mortality was recorded**.
 I use this number to estimate the number of infectious cases in every province in Indonesia, multiplied by the mortality numbers.